jazzband/django-debug-toolbar/docs/configuration.rst

     The debug toolbar ships with a default configuration that is considered sane for the vast majority of Django projects.
-Don't copy-paste blindly the default values shown below into you settings module!
+Don't copy-paste blindly the default values shown below into your settings module!
 It's useless and it'll prevent you from taking advantage of better defaults that may be introduced in future releases.